 If you own your home or you’re a landlord, boiler cover could save you paying out for expensive repairs, so it’s certainly worth considering.
 But check your home insurance first.
 Some policies may include boiler cover as part of a home emergency add-on.
 If this is the case, you might not need to take out separate protection for your boiler.

 Frequently asked questions

-Does boiler cover start straight away?
+Does boiler insurance start straight away?

 Most insurance policies include an initial no-claims period, which could be the first 7-30 days, depending on your provider.
 With Hometree, you can’t arrange a call-out within the first 14 days of your contract starting.

 Is there a limit on how much I can claim?

 Again, this depends on the policy and level of cover you choose.
 Some policies have an annual maximum limit, while others are unlimited.

 What else do I need to look out for?

 Things to look out for when comparing boiler care plans include:

-- exclusions – some service plans don’t include cover for damage due to limescale build-up or a system flush due to ‘sludge’.
+✔ exclusions – some service plans don’t include cover for damage due to limescale build-up or a system flush due to ‘sludge’.

-- the initial no-claims period – how long before you can make a claim?
+✔ the initial no-claims period – how long before you can make a claim?

 ✔ claim limits – are there any limits on how much you can claim for in a year and, if so, what are they?